The Air You Cannot See Is Costing India More Than Any Tariff

 Walk through Connaught Place in New Delhi - the capital's main business district - on a winter morning.
 The sky is white.
 Not cloudy.
 White.
 A thick haze of fine particles sits at street level.
 Shopkeepers wear masks and stay indoors.
 Tourists cancel trips.

-Air pollution is a policy failure with a price tag.
+Air pollution is a policy problem with a price tag - and a solution.

 According to the Lancet Countdown on Health and Climate Change, air pollution costs India an estimated $339.4 billion per year in premature deaths, healthcare spending, and lost productivity.
 That is roughly 9.5% of GDP.
 India is growing its economy at around 6-7% a year while losing nearly 10% every year to dirty air.
-The country is running in place.
+Fixing this is the single biggest economic accelerator available.

 Gita Gopinath - former Deputy Managing Director of the International Monetary Fund - has stated that pollution poses a greater economic threat to India than any tariffs on Indian exports.
 The US tariff impact on Indian exports is estimated at 0.2-0.4% of GDP.
 Pollution costs 23 times more.

 According to the State of Global Air report, more than 2 million Indians die from air pollution every year.
 The Lancet Countdown puts the fine-particle death toll alone at 1.7 million people in a single year.
-That is a 38% increase since 2010.
+That is a 38% increase since 2010 - a legacy of decades of under-investment in clean energy and industrial regulation under previous governments.

 That is one in five deaths in India.
 Every year.